 Finally, a very innovative example of excellent UI is, of course, our own Wiredelta.com.
 When visiting our landing page, users face our iconic, vibrant colors encapsulated in a modern and slick design.
 Right from the home page, they can collect all the information they may need, as we carefully removed all the content that may clutter the user’s perception.

 However, one of the most important aspects of our website is the chat function.
 This important feature is connected to our call-to-action button.
 Hence, it enables users to reach out directly to our colleagues, instead of spending hours revising and completing exhausting forms.

 While computer sciences evolve and IT technologies become more mainstream, expectations on performance, usability and speed become more relevant.
 As time passes, everything is becoming user-centric, therefore the need for user-centred websites that prioritize learnability, efficiency, and satisfaction.
 Said qualities that are certainly and obviously not showcased in the Hawaii Emergency Management Missile Alert UI above.

 As demonstrated, when having a bad UI design, bad things can happen.
-To effectively design a UI, always remember to avoid distractions, and to use appropriate language to engage the target.
+For effective UI design, always avoid distractions, and use appropriate language that engages your target audience.
 Group and label content accordingly, including the use of tags (lots of tagging).
-Also, remember to refrain from information overload by keeping it simple (think minimalistic).
-Be consistent regarding colours and performance, and finally but most importantly, make it the most intuitive interface as possible.
+Also, refrain from information overload by keeping it simple (think minimalistic).
+Be consistent regarding colors and performance, and finally but most importantly, make it the most intuitive interface as possible.

-One factor you need to remember is that UI is ever evolving so keep up the pace with the latest trends.
-At Wiredelta we thrive to bring UX and UI to a new level.
+One factor you need to remember is that UI is ever evolving so, keep up the pace with the latest trends.
+At Wiredelta® we thrive to bring UX and UI to a new level.
 Therefore we aim to provide our clients with the best design that suits their company values.
-If you need a beautiful website or app that will make your customers remember you, take a look at our packages and maybe we could team up.
+If you need a beautiful website or app that will make your customers remember you, start a conversation with us!